pegasus17717/pegasus17717/README.md

 👋 Hi, I’m Zhonglin Zhao

-🎓 Passionate educator | 💻 Code enthusiast | 🧠 Consultant
+🎓 Passionate educator | 💻 Code enthusiast | 🧠 Innovative Consultant

 I specialize in using the power of code to empower students and drive business growth.
 Whether in the classroom or the boardroom, I love turning complex ideas into practical solutions that make a real impact.